vbajpai/nfql/INDEX.md

 # NFQL
 - - - -

-An efficient C implementation of a stream-based flow query language.
+An efficient C implementation of the network flow query language (NFQL).

-### Motivation
+### Query Language

 Understanding intricate traffic patterns require sophisticated flow analysis tools that can mine flow records for complex use cases.
 Unfortunately current tools fail to deliver owing to their language design and simplistic filtering methods.
-We have designed a flow query language that aims to cater to such needs.
-NFQL (Network Flow Query Language) is an implementation of the flow query language.
+We have designed a network flow query language (NFQL) that aims to cater to such needs.

-### Features
+#### Features

 - Filter flows.
 - Combine flows into groups.